aatayde/100DaysOfCode/README.md

 JS

-    Using the DOM. document & navigator
+    Using the DOM & navigator object

 - document.URL
 - document.domain